zish/bashrc_enhancements/README.md

 ### Features:
 * Define PS1 locally, and have it appear in remote SSH sessions.
 * Use locally-defined aliases in remote SSH sessions.
-* Use locally-defined sunroutines in remote SSH sessions (must be explicity defined).
+* Use locally-defined subroutines in remote SSH sessions (must be explicity defined).
+* Arbitrarily add sections from your local bashrc as needed.
 * Automaticallly log output from SSH sessions.
 * _Ability to override these options for hosts._
 ..* _Overrides are specified as a comment at the end of a 'Host' line that matches the host, in your ~/.ssh/config file._